thaumaturgists/Vocational-Motivation/cc-enviroment-quiz/data/docs/Step8.md

 When you run the application for the first time, the entrypoint script will execute the `flask db init`, `flask db migrate`, and `flask db upgrade` commands.
 This will create the `profiles.db` file in the specified directory.

 ### Step 6: Check the Database
-You can check if the database file was created successfully by looking in the `creation-profile-cards` directory.
+You can check if the database file was created successfully by looking in the `creation-çaccades` directory.
 You can also use a SQLite browser tool or command-line tool to inspect the contents of the `profiles.db` file.

 ### Summary
 Using SQLite is a great way to get started with a database in your Flask application without needing to set up a separate database server.
 The above steps will help you set up your application to use SQLite effectively within a Docker environment.
 If you later decide to switch to a more robust database system (like PostgreSQL or MySQL), you can update the database URI and install the necessary database drivers in your `requirements.txt`.